Spasm of accommodation

 A spasm of accommodation (also known as a ciliary spasm, an accommodation, or accommodative spasm) is a condition in which the ciliary muscle of the eye remains in a constant state of contraction.
 Normal accommodation allows the eye to "accommodate" for near-vision.
 However, in a state of perpetual contraction, the ciliary muscle cannot relax when viewing distant objects.
 This causes vision to blur when attempting to view objects from a distance.
 This may cause pseudomyopia or latent hyperopia.

-Although antimuscarinic drops (homoatropine 5%) can be applied topically to relax the muscle, this leaves the individual without any accommodation and, depending on refractive error, unable to see well at near distances.
+Although antimuscarinic drops (homatropine 5%) can be applied topically to relax the muscle, this leaves the individual without any accommodation and, depending on refractive error, unable to see well at near distances.
 Also, excessive pupil dilation may occur as an unwanted side effect.
 This dilation may pose a problem since a larger pupil is less efficient at focusing light (see pupil, aperture, and optical aberration for more.)

 Patients who have accommodative spasm may benefit from being given glasses or contacts that account for the problem or by using vision therapy techniques to regain control of the accommodative system.